return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-syntax.rst

 Rendered example: :ref:`example.my_struct`

-All descriptions can be multiline, except the short function description.
+All descriptions can be multi-line, except the short function description.
-For really longs structs, you can also describe arguments inside the body of the struct.
+For really longs ``structs``, you can also describe arguments inside the body of the ``struct``.

 .. kernel-doc::  ./all-in-a-tumble.h
     :snippets:  my_long_struct